-SaaS Applications are Only Effective if the Team is Using Them
+SaaS Applications are Only Effective if the Team Uses Them

-Managing with Transparency and Measuring Value is a Win-Win for the SaaS Buyer and Seller
+Managing with Transparency and Measuring Value is a Win-Win for the Buyer and Seller

 Optimizing SaaS Applications from One System of Record